csgulley/Swifty502/README.md

 ## Performance
 Performance has not been a high development priority so far and not much benchmarking has been done.
 On my MacBook Pro it does around 8 MIPS running the Klaus Dormann tests.
 If anyone does any performance testing I'd be interested in the results.

-Swifty502 does not currently try to emulate the performance of the original processor.
-In other words, it sits in a loop running instructions as fast as it can with no attempt to model a clock.
-This could be a future enhancement.

 ## Licensing
 Swifty502 is licensed under GPLv3.